Point Lobos State Natural Reserve Guide: Best Hikes and Views

 South Shore Trail

 Continue to South Shore Trail by following stairs down from Sand Hill Trail.
-This 1 mile South Shore Trail is one of the best things to do in Point Lobos.
+This 1 mile South Shore Trail is one of the best Point Lobos hikes.
 The trail take you along the coast with incredible views of the ocean and areas where you can explore tide pools.
 Weston Beach Tide Pools is an amazing place see different species including hermit crab, ochre sea star, purple shore crab, black turban snail, different kind of algae, and more.

 Along South Shore Trail you can also spot many sea birds, sea lions, and harbor seals.
 Next you will pass by Hidden Beach which you can access and spend time relaxing on the small beach.
 If you are unable to walk far and you drove into Point Lobos with a car, there are several spots where you can park along this trail and do a short walk to see great views.